TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 EmailService an unique method call is sent, with the parameters :php:`'logging@domain.local','Message Log', $message`.
 Once we have specified our expectations, we can at line 11 let the EmailLogger log the message.
-At the end of the testcases our expectations are automatically controlled.
+At the end of the test cases our expectations are automatically controlled.

 If the the method send was called exactly once or with the false parameter values, the test will fail with a detailed error message.
 What have we achieved?